Albrecht Brandi

 Albrecht Brandi and Konteradmiral Scheer after one of U-617's patrols.

-After leaving base on the boat's fourth patrol, Brandi had a 3-hour encounter with an enemy submarine.
+After leaving base on the boat's fourth patrol, Brandi had an extended encounter with an enemy submarine.
 Both commanders attempted to close in for a good firing position, but after three hours Brandi went deep and continued his patrol.
-After returning from this patrol, Brandi received the Knights Cross on 21 January, 1943 in La Spezia.
+On returning from this patrol, Brandi was awarded the Knights Cross on 21 January 1943 at La Spezia.

-During his fifth patrol with U-617, on 1 February, 1943 Brandi sank the minelayer HMS Welshman.
-That sinking was a great success for Brandi.
-Captain Roskill wrote in his book Royal Navy that HMS Welshman made a vital contribution in saving Malta.
+During his fifth patrol with U-617, Brandi sank the British minelayer HMS Welshman on 1 February 1943, a significant achievement.
+In his official history of the Royal Navy Stephen Roskill stated that HMS Welshman made a vital contribution to saving Malta.

-On 11 April, 1943 during his sixth patrol, Brandi received the Oak Leaves to his Knights Cross.
-Brandi announced as sunk one cruiser (HMS Uganda?) and one ship of 23,500 tons (but there is no confirmation of these claims).
+On 11 April 1943, during his sixth patrol, Brandi received the Oak Leaves to the Knights Cross.
+Brandi announced one cruiser sunk, (HMS Uganda) and one ship of 23,500 tons, but there is no confirmation of these claims.

-This was generally a problem for U-boats operating in the Mediterranean, and especially for Brandi it seems.
+This was a general problem for U-boats operating in the Mediterranean, and especially for Brandi it seems.
 Rohwer shows many unconfirmed successes for Brandi.
-But particularly in the Mediterranean it was not so easy for the U-boat commanders to identify their successes accurately, since as a rule they had to dive immediately after firing their torpedoes.
+In the Mediterranean it was particularly difficult for U-boat commanders to identify their targets, because they were usually forced to dive immediately after launching torpedoes.

-In August 1943, Brandi set out from Toulon on his eighth and last patrol with U-617.
-On 6 September, 1943 he sank the destroyer HMS Puckeridge 40 nautical miles east of Gibraltar.
-In the first days of the patrol the boat came across the two British aircraft carriers HMS Illustrious and HMS Formidable, but there was no opportunity to fire a torpedo.
+In August 1943 Brandi set out from Toulon on his eighth and last patrol with U-617.
+On 6 September 1943 he sank the British destroyer HMS Puckeridge 40 nautical miles east of Gibraltar.
+In the first days of the patrol the boat came across two British aircraft carriers, HMS Illustrious and HMS Formidable, but there was no opportunity to launch a torpedo.

 Brandi was held in the officers' camp near Cadiz (Spain).
-From there he succeeded in escaping back to Germany.
-Later he informed Admiral Dönitz, in Berlin, about his adventures.
+He succeeded in escaping and made his way back to Germany.
+In Berlin, he informed Admiral Dönitz personally about his adventures.

 1944

-In January 1944 Brandi returned to Toulon and took command of U-380, a Type VIIC boat.
-Brandi completed one patrol with U-380, but then the boat was destroyed on 13 March, 1944 in Toulon by a bombing raid of the 9th USAAF.
+In January 1944 Brandi returned to Toulon and took command of U-380, a type VIIC boat.
+Brandi completed one patrol with U-380, but the boat was then destroyed in air raid on Toulon on 13 March 1944 by the 9th USAAF.

-In April 1944 Brandi became commander of U-967, also a Type VIIC boat.
-After (or during?) patrol, on 9 May, 1944 Brandi received the Swords to his Knights Cross with Oak Leaves.
+In April 1944 Brandi took command of U-967, another type VIIC boat.
+After (or during?) patrol, on 9 May 1944 Brandi received the Swords to the Knights Cross with Oak Leaves.

-During the next patrol with U-967 in June 1944, Brandi became seriously ill and had to return to base.
-There he turned the boat over to Oblt.
-Eberbach, but she was scuttled soon after on 8 August, 1944 in Toulon.
+During the next patrol with U-967 in June 1944, Brandi became seriously ill and had to break off patrol.
+On reaching base, command of U-967 was relinquished to Oblt.
+Eberbach, but she was scuttled soon after on 8 August,1944, also in Toulon.

 One month later KrvKpt.
-Brandi became the Chief of U-boats operating in the eastern Baltic Sea.
-On 24 November, 1944 Brandi received the Diamonds to his Knights Cross with Oak Leaves and Swords (awarded for his accomplishments as U-boat commander).
-He was the second of only two Kriegsmarine officers to receive that award.
-Only 27 men from all services were awarded this decoration.
+Brandi became the Chief of U-boats operating in the eastern Baltic.
+On 24 November 1944 Brandi received the Diamonds to the Knights Cross with Oak Leaves and Swords (awarded for his accomplishments as U-boat commander).
+He was the second of only two Kriegsmarine officers to receive this award, and it was awarded to only 27 men in total from all services.

 1945

 In January 1945 Fregkpt.
-Brandi became the Chief of the Marinekleinkampfverbände (the unit comprised of small U-boats such as the Biber and the Seehund).
+Brandi was made Chief of the Marinekleinkampfverbände (a miniature subs unit, of types such as the Biber and Seehund).

 After the War

 Brandi was released from Canadian captivity in September 1945.
 He worked for some time as a mason before going on to study architecture.
-Later he was a successful architect in his hometown of Dortmund, as well as in other countries, including Saudi Arabia.
-For three years Brandi was chairman of the Bund Deutscher Architekten in Dortmund.
-In 1964, as member of the Rotary Club, he became the governor of the district of Westfalen.
+He became a successful architect in his home town of Dortmund, as well as working abroad in countries such as Saudi Arabia.
+Brandi was chairman of the Bund Deutscher Architekten in Dortmund for three years, and in 1964 Rotary Club chairman for the district of Westfalen.

-On 6 January, 1966 Albrecht Brandi died of an illness in Dortmund.
-Officers from the Bundesmarine (German postwar Navy) stood as honor guard at his funeral.
-Some crewmates from U-617 were also present.
-The final words were spoken by his crewmate Frkpt.
+Albrecht Brandi died in Cologne on 6 January 1966, following an illness.
+Officers from the Bundesmarine (German postwar Navy) formed an honour guard at his funeral at Dortmund.
+Some of his crew from U-617 were also present.
+The final words were spoken by his former crewmate Frkpt.
 Reinhard Suhren (Crew 35).
 He described Brandi as a

 "Ritter ohne Furcht und Tadel"